makrai/notes/jones2109-massively-multiling-anal.md

 * cross-lingual LMs, reprs for many different languages in the same space
-* we investigate the linguistic and non-linguistic factors affecting sentence-level alignment in cross-lingual pretrained language models for 101 languages and 5,050 language pairs
+* we investigate the linguistic and non-linguistic factors affecting sentence-level alignment in cross-lingual pretrained LMs for 101 languages and 5,050 language pairs
   * BERT-based LaBSE and BiLSTM-based LASER as our models, and
   * the Bible as our corpus
   * measures
     * task-based measure of cross-lingual alignment in the form of bitext retrieval performance, as well as
-    * four intrinsic measures of vector space alignment and isomorphism.
+    * four intrinsic measures of vector space alignment and isomorphism
 * We then examine a range of linguistic, quasi-linguistic, and training-related features as potential predictors of these alignment metrics
   * word order agreement and agreement in morphological complexity are two of the strongest linguistic predictors of cross-linguality
     * similarly to Pires+ (2019)
-  * in-family training data as a stronger predictor than language-specific training data across the board.
+  * in-family training data as a stronger predictor than language-specific training data across the board
   * moderate effects of other typological measures on crosslinguality
 * We verify some of our linguistic findings by looking at the effect of
-  * morphological segmentation on English-Inuktitut alignment, in addition to
+  * morphological segmentation on English-Inuktitut alignment
   * word order agreement on isomorphism for 66 zero-shot language pairs from a different corpus